 - Favors for the reception: You may choose to have favors for each person or something for the entire family to enjoy.

-- Venue: The larger the group the bigger space you’ll need.
+- Venue: The larger the group, the bigger the space you’ll need.

 Family and Friends

 How will you divide the invitations?
 Will the bride and groom have equal numbers of invitations?
 Will you want to invite immediate family only, or will you want to include extended family, including third cousins twice removed?
 Are you planning to invite everyone you know from the office?
 These are all questions you’ll need to answer before you think about having your invitations printed.

 If the mothers and fathers of the bride and groom want to get involved, it’s probably best to let them, especially if the parents are helping to pay for the wedding.
 However, you might need to hang around to referee if either of them wants to hog all the invitations.
 Start with a total number of people, decide who must be invited (siblings, best friends, aunts, uncles, and first cousins) and work your way down to the rest of the people you would like to invite.

 You should be very clear in your invitation regarding the acceptability of additional guests.
 For example, if one of the people you want to attend is in a long-term relationship, you probably want to include both names on the invitation.

 If your budget allows, you may allow your single guests to bring a date.
 You can even include that in a note with the invitation.
 If not, be very clear that the invitation is only for the person named on the invitation.